luizsistemas/VanillaPaginateBootstrap/README.md

 # Vanilla Paginate Bootstrap 5

-Paginate with Javascript Vanilla and Bootstrap 5.
+Paginate with Javascript (webpack) Vanilla and Bootstrap 5.